310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 I just don’t have it in me to sacrifice myself for another person's sake — especially if it meant I'd be hated and found annoying 'cuz of it.

-I can't do all of that just to drag Midori-kun along by force.
+I can't do all'a that just to drag Midori-kun along by force.

 That's why, when he refused to continue talkin' to me after a while, I just couldn't say anything anymore.
 {% endbubble %}